ncbi/cxx-toolkit/pages/ch_conn.md

 -   LBSM table (only in-house; this source does not exist in the outside builds);

+-   LINKERD (only in-house; this source does not exist in the outside builds);

 -   NAMERD (only in-house; this source does not exist in the outside builds);

 -   LBOS (only in-house; this source does not exist in the outside builds) - **DEPRECATED**;